cyberrumor/lp_overhaul/README.md

-This document explains the reasons I made LPO, the problems it tries to solve, how it differs in implementation from conventional lighting mods, why you might want to whitelist or avoid whitelisting, and finally, provides a list of all models that LPO attaches lights to.
+This document explains the reasons I made LPO, the problems it tries to solve, how it differs in implementation from conventional lighting mods, why you might want to whitelist or avoid whitelisting, how to solve common compatibility problems, and finally, provides a list of all models that LPO attaches lights to.

 This document is intended to be consumed by LPO users who want to know more about the motivations of this mod, and who want to understand how it works so